MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 end
 ```

 We now have an infinite consume loop in a new process.
-The only time this loop will stop is if this process dies which happens when the socket process dies because it was spawned by the socket processes with the `link` option.
+The only time this loop will stop is if this process ends which happens when the socket process ends because it was spawned by the socket process with the `link` option.

-One potential problem here is that this consume loop will continuously spam the Redis server with commands right now.
+One problem here is that this consume loop will continuously spam the Redis server with commands right now.
 To avoid that, we can add in a 1 second throttle with `Process.sleep` to keep our commands per second in check:

 ```elixir
 defp throttle(_), do: Process.sleep(1000)